 - Put a dab of raw honey on places where you itch

 - Apply diluted apple cider vinegar to irritated areas

 - Run a humidifier in your home

-While you may still need additional treatment for your eczema, the remedies above can improve your symptoms and help you feel more comfortable.
+While you may still need additional treatment for your eczema, the natural remedies above can improve your symptoms and help you feel more comfortable.

 How To Prevent Eczema

 Your eczema may never completely go away, but you can take steps to reduce the number of flare-ups you experience.
 Here are some of the most effective preventative measures for eczema symptoms.

 1) Moisturize Your Skin

 To keep your symptoms under control, don't let your skin become too dry.
 Use a moisturizing body wash in the shower, and apply moisturizer when you're done to hydrate and protect your skin.

 Opt for a thick moisturizing product that can penetrate deep into skin.
 This can provide long-lasting hydration.